 Intellectual Property And Caesar Salad

-Pete Wells of The New York Times writes today about what may well be one of the most inventive extensions of intellectual property law that I’ve ever seen:
+Pete Wells of The New York Times writes today about what may well be one of the most inventive extensions of intellectual property law that I have ever seen:

 Sometimes, Rebecca Charles wishes she were a little less influential.